Nikhil-Doye/nikhil-doye.github.io/README.md

 - Achieved F1-score of 0.86533 by incorporating all the steps of the data science solution lifecycle to predict student dropout from courses

 ### Mental Health Research RAG @ Diall AI Mental Health Hackathon (_February 2024 - March 2024_)
-- Utilized technologies such as Langchain and the PapersWithCode API to develop an RAG application for researchers, while using LlamaIndex.
+- Utilized technologies such as Langchain, LlamaIndex, OpenAI API and the PapersWithCode API to develop an RAG application for researchers.
 - Stored indices in a vector database called Pinecone for an LLM Gemini Pro to effectively retrieve information about the latest AI in mental health research papers.

 ![RAG Application](/assets/img/RAG.png)